Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 In case of a Tk extension, the only change required is to set

-macro to 1
+the PROJECT_REQUIRES_TK macro to 1 before including rules-ext.vc.

 PROJECT=sample PROJECT_REQUIRES_TK = 1 !include "rules-ext.vc" PRJ_OBJS = $(TMP_DIR)\sample.obj \ $(TMP_DIR)\util.obj \ !endif !include "targets.vc" pkgindex: default-pkgindex